gdalle/DifferentiationInterface.jl/README.md

 ## Goal

-This package provides a backend-agnostic syntax to differentiate functions of two types:
+This package provides a backend-agnostic syntax to differentiate functions of the following types:

-- `f(x) = y` where `x` and `y` are either real numbers or abstract arrays
+- Allocating: `f(x) = y` where `x` and `y` can be real numbers or abstract arrays
-- `f!(y, x) = nothing` where `y` is an abstract array and `x` can be a real number or an abstract array
+- Mutating: `f!(y, x)` where `y` is an abstract array and `x` can be a real number or an abstract array

-It supports in-place versions of every operator, and ensures type stability whenever possible.

 ## Compatibility